 Support agents work closely with customers and understand their issues, so identifying issues for the KB should be a standard part of each support interaction.
 Be sure you have a process for agents to flag issues that require new or updated documentation.

-At Zendesk, our customer service team uses a specific tag to flag tickets with issues for the KB.
+At Zendesk, our Support team uses a specific tag to flag tickets with issues for the KB.
 Alternatively, some of our customers add a custom field to their tickets so that their agents can select Yes or No for KB updates.

 Agents should always search for existing documentation to avoid creating multiple versions of the same issue.
 And when there is existing content, the agent should check to see if it needs updates or improvements, and flag it if so.
 After a while this will become standard support process, and agents will identify content needs naturally and according to demand.